Yoga Anatomy by Leslie Kaminoff

 Clear Visuals and Illustrations

-The vivid, full-color illustrations in Yoga Anatomy make concepts pop.
+The vivid, full-color illustrations in the book make concepts pop.
 For instance, they show muscles working in poses like Downward-Facing Dog, with color-coded diagrams to highlight movement.
 Different angles make it easy to see how joints and muscles team up, turning complex ideas into something you can grasp.

 Principles, Not Just Poses